jfriedlein/Gradient-enhancement_thermomech_weaklyStaggered_Fortran_LS-Dyna/README.md

 We focus on implicit time integration, but briefly refer to explicit time integration (see [Gradient enhanced damage: modelling, implementation and applications](https://www.researchgate.net/publication/357376191_Gradient_enhanced_damage_modelling_implementation_and_applications) for more details).

+Details on the derivation and background can be found in [Regularised single surface formulation](https://doi.org/10.1002/pamm.202100068), and soon on dynalook an extended abstract and the complete presentation slides from the 16th LS-Dyna Forum.

 ## Overview of implementation for implicit time integration
 The files `umat41.f` and `thumat11.f` (both from ls-dyna_smp_d_R12_1_0_x64_centos610_ifort160) show the key parts of the implementation and are detailed in the following.